 - Ability to search electronic databases and use the Internet as a learning and communication resource.

 - Demonstrate basic use of database, word processing and statistics programmes.

 - To develop and manage a microbiology laboratory

 - Develop a business plan for a new service

 - Implement accreditation

 - Carry out appraisal

 - Carry out Audit

+- HST Leadership for Pathology

+- FRCPath

-- FRCPath - Participation in vertical and horizontal audits in the laboratory whenever possible
+- Participation in vertical and horizontal audits in the laboratory whenever possible